 Skip logic surveys are surveys where a respondent jumps to a certain question while skipping the next in line.
 These surveys allow a custom path for the respondent which constructs on the go.
-Every other question that the user lands on is a result of the answer of the previous question.
+Every other question that the user lands on is a result of the answer to the previous question.
 Skip logic is often referred to as branch logic.
 The pattern with which questions are skipped varies among the different users.

 How Does It Work?

-While setting the answers for every question in a skip logic survey, a second in line question can be predefined based on each of the answers.
+While setting the answers for every question in a skip logic survey, a second inline question can be predefined based on each of the answers.
 For example, if there are three options as answers to a certain question, each answer option can take respondents to a different, more accurate next question.
 This act of branching out the questionnaire can lead to a smoother and quicker survey for the respondents.

 How Does It Help?